A localization-delocalization transition for nonhomogeneous random matrices: Delocalization of uniform random vectors in a subspace

 \begin{lem} For all $v\in\mathbb{S}^{N-1}$, $L\le N$, and $q\ge 2$, we have $v\in D_{L,L^{1/2-1/q}\|v\|_q}$. \end{lem}

 \begin{proof} It suffices to note that for any $A\subseteq[N]$ with $|A|\le L$, we have

 by H\"older's inequality. \end{proof}

 To prove Proposition \ref{prop:delocspace}, we will bound the $\ell^q$-norm of a uniformly chosen random vector in $E\cap\mathbb{S}^{N-1}$; the conclusion then follows from Lemma \ref{lem:lq} by optimizing over $q$.
-Proposition \ref{prop:delocspace} may therefore be viewed as a complement to the delocalization established in section \ref{sec:unitsphere} for a uniformly chosen random vector in the entire sphere $\mathbb{S}^{N-1}$: here we show that a uniformly chosen unit vector in a subspace $E$ is still delocalized when $E$ statisfies the requisite assumption.
-(We do not develop high probablity results as in section \ref{sec:unitsphere}, as these are not needed in the sequel.)
+Proposition \ref{prop:delocspace} may therefore be viewed as a complement to the delocalization established in Appendix~\ref{sec:unitsphere} for a uniformly chosen random vector in the entire sphere $\mathbb{S}^{N-1}$: here we show that a uniformly chosen unit vector in a subspace $E$ is still delocalized when $E$ satisfies the requisite assumption.
+(We do not develop high probablity results as in Appendix~\ref{sec:unitsphere}, as these are not needed in the sequel.)